-This strategic goal is intended to ensure that the Village provides unsurpassed amenities and programming, efficient and reliable infrastructure and the preservation of safety and well-being to the community.
-To accomplish this, the Village will provide safe, clean, well-maintained and dependable infrastructure; offer and maintain top-quality and market-driven amenities and programming; and recognize and capitalize on the community's essential and unique natural assets, especially our waterways.

-A greater focus on recreation programming, an increase in maintenance and capital investment in existing infrastructure, pedestrian improvements to the Earman River bridges and plans to improve Lighthouse Drive and development of the Master Utilities Plan to underground overhead utilities are all examples of initiatives taking place this year to address Quality of Life issues.
+Quality of Life remains a paramount focus for the Village, aiming to deliver exceptional amenities, robust programming, and dependable infrastructure while prioritizing safety and well-being within the community.
+To achieve this goal, the Village is committed to maintaining safe, clean, and reliable infrastructure, offering high-quality and market-driven amenities and programming, and leveraging the community's distinctive natural assets, particularly our waterways.
+A greater focus on recreation programming, an increase in maintenance and capital investment in existing infrastructure, pedestrian improvements to the US1 and Earman River bridges and plans to improve Lighthouse Drive are all examples of initiatives taking place this year to address Quality of Life issues.